Thousands of greyhounds are registered each year in the greyhound racing industries in Ireland and the UK. The majority are bred in Ireland.

 A. Yes, please lobby your MP to urge him/her to call for the following:

-• An independent body to oversee regulation of the greyhound racing industry.
+• An independent body to oversee regulation of the greyhound racing industry (licensed and independent tracks combined).

-• Transparency about breeding, import/export, transport, kennelling, injuries, retirement, rehoming and euthanasia.
+• Greater transparency about breeding, import/export, transport, kennelling, injuries, retirement, rehoming and euthanasia.
+Demand better granularity to the data.

 • There should be full public disclosure of all regulatory and enforcement activity within the industry.